AusbornLab/VPN-DN-synapse-normalization/README.md

 Note: Direct simulation data has been ommitted, however available upon request.
 Note: In the synDepolPlotter.py, functions will need to be adjusted to use the appropriate simulation data generated from the individual simulations (synActivation.py)

-For any questions about the pipeline or questions regarding simulations please direct any correspondance to Anthony Moreno-Sanchez (Am4946@drexel.edu)
+For any questions about the pipeline or questions regarding simulations please direct any correspondance to Anthony Moreno-Sanchez (am4946@drexel.edu)
-For mesh data reach out to Anthony.
+For mesh data or data files for recreating exact figures in the paper reach out to Anthony.